Australian Open Access User Group

 Excel 97 Tips:

 Select first range.
 Hold down the Cntrl key and select the next range.
+Do the same for all remaining ranges.

 Press F11 to create an instant graph as a new sheet in the spreadsheet.